jemcv/web/content/about.md

                  ---------------------------------------------
                             my ascii art of 60keyb

-                i have a 60 percent keyboard and i love typing :)
+            i use a 60 percent keyboard for practicing touch typing

                                my current best